Benchmark (venture capital firm): Investments

 In August 2017, Benchmark filed a lawsuit against Uber co-founder and former CEO Travis Kalanick, alleging that he had misled the board in order to gain control of additional board seats.
 The lawsuit sought Kalanick's removal from Uber's board of directors and was described as "unprecedented" in Silicon Valley venture capital circles.
 The litigation was eventually dismissed in January 2018 as a condition of SoftBank's investment in Uber.
+Following the Uber litigation, several entrepreneurs criticized Benchmark, while some industry observers, like Mark Suster of Upfront Ventures defended Benchmark's actions as necessary corporate governance.